nens/threedi-docs/source/a_releasenotes.rst

 Documentation
 ^^^^^^^^^^^^^

-We are always working to improve our documentation.
-Most important changes are:
+As part of a continuous improvement of the documentation, the updates have been made to:

 - `New database sheet  <https://docs.3di.lizard.net/d_before_you_begin.html#database-overview>`_.
 - `Manual <https://docs.3di.lizard.net/d_qgis_plugin.html#view-and-edit-3di-model-a-schematisation>`_ of our QGIS plugin

 Bugfixing
 ^^^^^^^^^

-The following bugs have been solved in the Modeller Interface:
+Modeller Interface:

 - Improved raster_checker's 'extreme raster values' check: not rely on meta data, but check actual data.
 Also include number of warnings in pop-up when finished.
 - Added missing columns to the manhole_view layer.